openPMD/openPMD-standard/EXT_LaserEnvelope.md

 On the `series` object, set the following attributes:

-  - `isLaserEnvelope`
+  - `envelopeField`
-    - type: *(boolean)*
+    - type: *(string)*
-    - description: Whether the mesh record is of type laserEnvelope.
     - scope: *required*

-  - `isNormalized`
+    - description: Physical quantity used to represent the laser envelope field.
-    - type: *(boolean)*
+    - allowed values:
-    - description: If True, the mesh record represents the normalized vector potential.
-Otherwise, it represents the electric field.
+      - `electric_field` The mesh represents the envelope of the transverse electric field $E_{x/y}$ of the laser pulse.
-    - scope: *required*
+      - `normalized_vector_potential` The mesh represents the envelope of the transverse vector potential of the laser pulse.
+Furthermore, this quantity is normalized (to be dimensionless), as commonly used in laser-plasma interaction literature: $eA_{x/y}/(m_ec)$.

   - `angularFrequency`
     - type: *(floatX)*